voltroniq/project-sentinel/README.md

 #### `/volume-3-kernel`
 Advanced systems integration with Linux Namespaces and eBPF.
 * **Status:** [Premium Content]
-* To prevent unauthorized distribution, the core logic for the eBPF KProbe injection and Namespace isolation has been abstracted.
+* To keep the premium curriculum self-contained, portions of the kernel instrumentation and namespace isolation implementation have been abstracted from the public repository.
-* *To unlock the full source code for the kernel-level supervisor, [enroll in the course](https://voltroniq.com).*
+* *To unlock the full source code for the kernel-level supervisor, [enroll in the course](https://www.voltroniq.com/project-sentinel).*

 ---